 The Fund held its Annual Stockholders' Meeting on 22 July 2020 and the continuation thereof on 18 September 2020.
-As the required vote of at least 2/3 of the outstanding capital stock was not met, the amendment of Article III of the Articles of Incorporation on the principal office address and the Amendment of Article VI of the Articles of Incorporation to increase the number of directors to six (6) were not approved.

-Furthermore, due to the failure to meet the required quorum of majority of the outstanding capital stock, the Fund likewise failed to elect the members of the Board of Directors.
+Due to the failure to meet the required quorum of at least 2/3 of the outstanding capital stock, the Amendment of Article VI of the Articles of Incorporation to increase the number of directors to six (6) was not approved.
+Furthermore, due to the failure to meet the required quorum of majority of the outstanding capital stock, the Fund failed to elect members of the Board of Directors.
 Thus, the current set of directors shall continue to serve on a holdover capacity for the term 2020 - 2021.